leanghok120/moody/README.md

 #### display manager

-After installing doing `sudo make clean build install` you should see moody as a session in your display manager
+After doing `sudo make clean build install` you should see moody as a session in your display manager

 ### Usage